whage/whage.github.io/_posts/2025-10-24-a-value-investing-experiment.md

 The downside of the 13F filings is that they are published for each quarter with a 45-day delay so the information in them are a few months old when they are made public.
-However, the  portfolios of value investors should include stocks with long term potential so a few months of delay should not mean much with regards to the long-term value they assigned to them.
+However, the  portfolios of long term value investors should include stocks with long term potential so a few months of delay should not mean much with regards to the long-term value they assigned to them.
-I had the idea to check their wors performing stocks because if they really did their homework (which I assume they did) AND they bought stocks with a "margin of safety" (also assumed) AND the stocks are even cheaper now than when they bought them then those stocks should be a strong buy.
+I had the idea to check the recent changes in value investor portfolios and check their worst performing stocks because if they really did their homework (which I assume they did) and they bought stocks with a "margin of safety" (also assumed) and the stocks are even cheaper now than when they bought them then those stocks should be a strong buy.

 So let's do the following:
 - take a look at the 13F filings of the most famous value investors at [WhaleWisdom][whale]
 - find stocks in their portfolios that went down since they bought them
-- check trends in their portfolios
+- check trends - whether they have been increasing or decreasing their holdings
-- buy those stocks
+- buy some stocks

 I took a look at the public porfolios of
 - Howard Marks (Oaktree Capital)